P3Ngu1nX64/collab.space/Python/Learn Python 3 The Hard Way/README.md

 - [ ] Add attributions to Zed Shaw in each exercise file.
 - [x] More markdown integration! @stephi8013
   - [ ] Write an explanatory README.md File for each Exercise/Folder
+  - [ ] Write a collective markdown file as a recap for everything (concise and helpful).